periscopic/EaselFL/README.md

 **IE8**

 * Note that when preloading images (i.e. for use with graphics.bitmapfill) IE8 images will fire onload synchronously when the img.src attribute is set if the image is in cache.
 The onload handler should be set afterward to prevent issues.
 This is not an EaselFL issue.
+* DomElements are properly transformed in IE8 but not necessarily in IE8 emulated in IE10.

 **Miscellaneous**